All About DA's

 A high proportion of the proposals we review are relatively easy to process as they’re classified by one of these three categories:

-Exempt: Some small scale and low impact developments such as decks, fences, bbqs, pergolas, privacy screens may not need Council consent if you proposal meets specified criteria.
-The Interactive Building website provides a guide on whether your proposal is exempt.
+Exempt: Some small scale and low impact developments such as decks, fences, bbqs, pergolas, privacy screens may not need Council consent if your proposal meets specified criteria.

 Complying: Your proposal must meet all of the relevant development standards nominated (eg height limits, floor space ratio, distances to boundaries etc) and comply with the Building Code of Australia.
 If it is in line with these pre-determined development standards then it may be able to be certified without the need for a DA - eg. a swimming pool.
 This “fast-tracked” process combines planning and construction approval, and requires you to lodge an application for a Complying Development Certificate (CDC).